WomenAndTech/static-site/README.md

 ## Adding content

 There are starter template files for both interview pages and non-interview pages.

-**Copy the contents into your `index.php` as your starting point.**
+Copy the contents into *your* `index.php` file and use it as your starting point.

 There are some common content modules already included in the template but you can add or remove the content modules as required.
 Refer to the [style guide](http://womenandtech.github.io/style_guide) for options and code samples.